 One slightly annoying thing about the best backpacking tent manufacturers is that the base of the tent usually needs supplemental protection on rougher surfaces.
 This is usually referred to as a footprint but it is basically a glorified and overpriced tarp.
 You do want to get one that is designed for the approximate size of the tent you choose because anything bigger then the footprint of your tent will actually channel water and mud towards the tent when it rains.

 I have found that water being channeled under the Big Agnes Copper Spur UL2 isn’t a huge deal as the waterproofing around the base is good.
 We once set up our tent on the Pawnee-Buchanan Pass Trail in Colorado before doing a spur hike only to return to the area with the tent sitting in several inches of water.
 The interior of the tent was completely dry.
-Mud, on the other hand, is no fun to clean off when packing up so a propper sized footprint is needed.
-I still have a hard time paying $70 (sometimes on sale for $55) for the Big Agnes branded footprint.
-We found this $20 nock off on Amazon and it has worked well for us.
+Mud, on the other hand, is no fun to clean off when packing up so a proper-sized footprint is needed.
+I still have a hard time shelling out the money for the Big Agnes branded footprint.
+We found this nock-off on Amazon for a fraction of the price and it has worked well for us.

 Camp Towel (XS)